NERC-CEH/RMAVIS/README.md

 If `renv::restore()` fails run `install.packages(unique(renv::dependencies()$Package), dependencies = TRUE)`.
-Note that whilst the correct dependencies will be installed, the versions may not match those in the renv.lock file.
+Note that whilst the correct dependencies will be installed, the versions may not match those in the renv.lock file, and so the correct functioning of the app cannot be guaranteed.